Revelation 22 • How to Personally Apply the Book of Revelation

 A: We are not to worship the message, nor the messenger, but God.
 These verses could be viewed as feedback to us personally not to become so obsessed with the message that we are no longer focused on God.
 To whatever we devote our priorities and most attention is that which we actually worship; the Pharisees were examples of people so devoted to the Law that they came to worship it more than the Word Himself when He appeared face to face with them.
 This is about keeping the proper perspective.

-Point: There will be people that are so convinced that they’ve learned and interpreted Revelation correctly that when faced with the actual events — not precisely revealing themselves as the person envisioned — that they will not be overcomers.
+Appication: There will be people who are so convinced that they’ve learned and interpreted Revelation correctly that when faced with the actual events—not precisely revealing themselves as the person envisioned—that they will not be overcomers.

 Read verses 10-11